A toddler travel checklist that may save your sanity...

 - Special Snacks – We tend to push our kids towards healthy snacking on a day-to-day basis, but when it comes to traveling all bets are off!
 First I will offer them the healthier options and then when things head downhill on the airplane you better believe I am bribing them with fruit snacks and candy.

-- Movies, Shows and Apps – My husband and I always try to save the iPad as the last resort option, because once our kids get their hands on it most other activities fail in comparison.
-A few apps they enjoy playing together are: KidsDoodle, Balloon Pop and Magic Fingers.
+- Movies, Shows, and Apps – My husband and I always try to save the iPad as the last resort option, because once our kids get their hands on it most other activities pale in comparison.
+A few apps they enjoy playing together are: KidsDoodle, Balloon Pop, and Magic Fingers.
 The Kindle app also enables us to bring extra digital children’s books.
 Of course we also like to load their favorite movies and TV shows so they are available via airplane-mode.

 Flatirons – Boulder, Colorado